master-wayne7/go-microservices/README.md

 - Go 1.25.0 or later
 - Protocol Buffers compiler (`protoc`)
 - Docker and Docker Compose
-- PostgreSQL (for database services)
+- PostgreSQL (for account service)
+- Elasticsearch (for catalog service)

 ### Installation